itamarhaber/redis-doc-utils/md/script-debug.md

 is active and retains all changes to the data set once it ends.

 * `YES`.
 Enable non-blocking asynchronous debugging of Lua scripts (changes are discarded).
-* `!SYNC`.
+* `SYNC`.
 Enable blocking synchronous debugging of Lua scripts (saves changes to data).
 * `NO`.
 Disables scripts debug mode.